aces/Loris-MRI/docs/scripts_md/ImagingUpload.md

 `dcmdump` and compares it with the patient name information stored in the mri\_upload table.

-INPUT: full path to the dicom-file
+INPUT: full path to the DICOM file

 RETURNS: 1 on success, 0 on failure